Dynamic or Systematic? Bayesian model selection between dark energy and supernova biases: Introduction

 \section{Introduction}

 Despite the successes of the standard cosmological model, known as \lcdm{}, the nature of dark energy has remained an enigma for almost three decades \citep{SupernovaSearchTeam:1998, SupernovaCosmologyProject:1998}.
 This has motivated the exploration of alternative phenomenological hypotheses, ranging from a first-order expansion, Gaussian processes, and our previous flexknot reconstruction.
 Ultimately, these approaches all seek evidence that the dark energy equation of state parameter, $w$, has not been $-1$ for all cosmic time \citep{einstein1917, einstein1917centenary}.
+Flexknots represent $w(a)$ as a linear spline between a variable number of free-moving knots, encompassing $w$CDM and CPL as special cases with one and two knots respectively \citep{paper1}.
+The $n$ knots are indexed from $0$ at the present day, so that $w_0$ is consistent with the usual CPL labelling, and $w_{n-1}$ is the value of $w(a)$ at the earliest time.

-\cite{georgedes5y} claims that there is a systematic offset between the distance moduli of low- and high-redshift data in the Dark Energy Survey 5-year (DES-5Y) type Ia supernovae \citep{des5y}.
-DES \citep{vincenzi} have responded to this, reporting that this claim is unsubstantiated and does not properly account for the complicated nature of type Ia supernovae standardisation. \cite{baovssnevidence} investigated discarding the mutual supernovae between DES-5Y and Pantheon+ \citep{pantheonplus}, then performed an offset between the low- and high-redshift supernovae in DES-5Y, and found that a cosmological constant is less strongly excluded.
+\citet{georgedes5y} claims that there is a systematic offset between the distance moduli of low- and high-redshift data in the Dark Energy Survey 5-year (DES-5Y) Type Ia supernovae \citep{des5y}.
+DES \citep{vincenzi} have responded to this, reporting that this claim is unsubstantiated and does not properly account for the complicated nature of Type Ia supernovae standardisation. \citet{baovssnevidence} investigated discarding the mutual supernovae between DES-5Y and Pantheon+ \citep{pantheonplus}, then performed an offset between the low- and high-redshift supernovae in DES-5Y, and found that a cosmological constant is less strongly excluded.
 In this work, we ask: is there any \textit{Bayesian} evidence for this?

+Since the original submission of this work, DES have released the Dovekie update \citep{dovekie}, which re-calibrates the DES-5Y sample with improved photometric cross-calibration, a retrained SALT3 light curve model, and corrections to the host galaxy colour law.
+We revisit our analysis accordingly.

+We extend the flexknot dark energy reconstructions from \cite{paper1, paper2} with an additional low-redshift magnitude offset parameter, and investigate how this additional degree of freedom affects the Bayesian evidence for \lcdm{}, the CPL \citep{Chevallier:2000qy, Linder:2002et} parameterisation, and our free-form flexknot reconstructions.
+We will also examine how the tension ratio is affected by this offset.